 Apply for current openings: There are no current openings on the marketing team.

 Customer service representatives.
 They are typically hired at the beginning of each semester.
-These positions are paid and can be federal work-study jobs.
+These positions are federal work-study jobs.

 Questions: Email the executive director.